BabylonJS/Extensions/MeshWriter/README.md

 ### In NodeJS

-	require("meshwriter");
+	Wrapper   = require("meshwriter");
-	# use global.MeshWriter
+	Writer    = Wrapper.MeshWriter(scene, {scale:scale});

-### Remember Earcut
+### Earcut

-Earcut is a simple, stable and small utility that is needed by PolygonMeshBuilder, which MeshWriter calls.&nbsp;
+Earcut is a simple, stable and small utility that is needed by BABYLON.PolygonMeshBuilder, which MeshWriter calls.&nbsp;
-If you haven't otherwise loaded Earcut, do so; it is _not_ included in meshwriter.min.js.&nbsp;
+As of version **1.2.0** (December 2019) Earcut is included in meshwriter.min.js.&nbsp;
-The repo is here: https://github.com/mapbox/earcut.&nbsp;
-And there is a recent version in this repo.
+There is no need to load Earcut for MeshWriter.

 ## Custom font packages